masquey/RevokeChinaCerts_wiki/ReadMe_Online.md

 * **Restore** is the restore batch, which can restore all revoked certificates.

 ### Special
-* **Some security software will "protect" HTTPS transport with MITM/Man-in-the-middle attack, you must shutdown those modules or uninstall the software!**
+* **Some security software will "protect" HTTPS transport with MITM/Man-in-the-middle attack, you must shutdown/uninstall these modules/softwares!**
 * **Extended** and **All** version will revoke `GoAgent CA` using in GoAgent.
 Please delete `CA.crt` and `certs` folder in GoAgent program folder(if it exists).
 Finally, clear all browser(s) data and DNS cache of system, restart network interface(s) and restart GoAgent.

-### Attention
+### Attention(Windows)
 * Delete certificates cannot revoke them.
-You must add the certificates to CRL to disable them(or call Revoke).
+You must add the certificates to CRL to prohibit all their uses.
 * There is no difference between Administrator permissions or not to revoke certificates.
-* **You must run the revoking or restoring batches in all users on Windows.**
+* **You must run the revoking or restoring batches in all users in system.**
-* Most of Windows programs, Chrome and Opera is using system certificate list.
+* Most of programs, Chrome and Opera are using system certificate list.

 ### Usage(without Automation tools)
 * **Linux**(Debian, other Linux distributions should need to see its official description)